Reanimation (Linkin Park album)

-Reanimation (typeset as [REAИIMATIOИ]) is the debut remix album by American rock band Linkin Park, released on July 30, 2002, through Warner Bros.
+Reanimation (stylized as [REAИIMATIOИ]) is the debut remix album by American rock band Linkin Park, released on July 30, 2002, through Warner Bros.
 Records, as a follow-up to their 2000 debut studio album, Hybrid Theory.
 Recorded during the Hybrid Theory tour, it features remixes of songs from Hybrid Theory, including the album's bonus tracks.
 It was produced by Mike Shinoda and mixed by Mark "Spike" Stent.
-It is the fourth best selling remix album of all time.
+It is the fourth-best-selling remix album of all time.

 Release and promotion

 Singles

 "Pts.OF.Athrty", the remix of "Points of Authority" by Jay Gordon of Orgy, was released as the first and only official single from Reanimation.
 The single also features B-sides "H!
 Vltg3", the remix of "High Voltage" by Evidence and DJ Babu featuring additional vocals by Pharoahe Monch, as well as a remix of "By Myself", entitled "Buy Myself", by American musician Marilyn Manson.

 "Enth E Nd", "Frgt/10", "Songs from Reanimation" and "My<Dsmbr" were released as radio promotional singles.